-IT raid at BBC’s Delhi office, monitors Mumbai premises; employees’ phones seized
+IT raid at BBC’s Delhi office, employees’ phones seized

-The Income Tax Department has raided the Delhi office of the British Broadcasting Corporation (BBC).
-The Delhi office of the BBC is located in Kasturba Gandhi Marg.
-Phones of employees have been seized.
+The Income Tax Department has raided the Delhi office of the British Broadcasting Corporation (BBC), located in Kasturba Gandhi Marg.
+The phones of employees have been seized.
 Employees have also been asked to leave the office and go home early.
-Those who are in the afternoon shift at the Delhi office have been asked to work from home.
+Over 100 employees, who were working in the morning shift, have been held back at the Delhi bureau office.
+The majority of them belong to editorial teams.
+Those in the afternoon shift at the Delhi office have been asked to work from home.
 During the raid, two people associated with BBC Urdu services as well as finance department officials were inside the office premises, according to sources.

 The Income Tax Department’s Delhi team is also monitoring the BBC premises in Mumbai’s Bandra-Kurla Complex (BKC) area.
 BBC also has another Mumbai office in Khar, where employees were asked to go home.
+Employees are not allowed to enter the Mumbai office of the BBC at present due to the ongoing search.
 The Income Tax Department is carrying out searches across BBC premises over allegations of irregularities in international taxation and transfer pricing.

-As part of this survey, the department is looking at documents pertaining to the business operations of the BBC and those related to its Indian arm.
-In the case of a survey, the IT Department only covers the business premises of a company and does not raid residences and other premises related to the directors or promoters of a company.
+As part of this survey operation, the department is looking at documents pertaining to the business operations of the BBC and those related to its Indian arm.
+In the case of a survey operation, the IT Department only covers the business premises of a company and does not raid residences and other premises related to the directors or promoters of a company.

+Sources told news agency ANI, “Income tax officials reached BBC’s Delhi and Mumbai offices today.
+They are doing verification of certain documents in the Account of Finance Department of the BBC.
+Department has impounded a few mobile phones and laptops/desktops of persons of the account and finance departments.”

 The Congress party took a jibe at the Centre for IT raids on BBC premises.
 The Congress tweeted in Hindi, “First came the BBC documentary, it was banned.
 Now IT has raided BBC.
 Undeclared emergency.”